Katherine Wallis

 Katherine Elizabeth Wallis (1861–1957) was a Canadian sculptor, a watercolor painter and poet.
 She traveled all over the world, observing art, studying sculpture and advancing her artistic career.
 Wallis is best known for bronze sculptures of animals and infants.

 Biography

 Early life

+Katherine Wallis was born in 1861 outside of Peterborough, Canada West.
+Her parents were James Wallis, a wealthy immigrant from Ireland who owned extensive land in the Kawartha Lakes region, and Louisa Forbes.
+The Wallis family estate included Drishane Castle in County Cork, Ireland, as well as many other lands and houses.
+James Wallis built a farm on the then outskirts of Peterborough he named Merino, after the breed of sheep he raised on the farm.